 How to Fix a Broken or Separated Zipper

-- Using the pliers to get a good grip, pry off the zipper's metal stop or the little band of metal or plastic at the bottom of the zipper teeth.
+Using the pliers to get a good grip, pry off the zipper's bottom stop or the little band of metal or plastic at the bottom of the zipper teeth.
 (If you don't have pliers, you can usually pry it off with a flat head screwdriver or the end of a kitchen knife.)

-- Move the slider up to the top of the zipper, closing as many teeth as possible.
+Move the slider up to the top of the zipper, closing as many teeth as possible.

-- Thread the sewing needle with heavy thread or fine-weight monofilament fishing line and tie a knot at the end.
+Thread the sewing needle with heavy thread or fine-weight monofilament fishing line and tie a knot at the end.
 If you don't have heavy (buttonhole) thread, double the thread and then tie the knot at the end of both strands.

-- Pull the thread up through the zipper leaving the knot on the wrong side of the zipper.
-Make six or seven stitches across the bottom of the zipper where the old stop was to create a new stop made out of the thread.
+Pull the thread up through the zipper leaving the knot on the wrong side of the zipper.
+Make six or seven stitches across the bottom of the zipper where you removed the old stop to create a new stop made out of the thread.

-- When you have finished sewing, push the needle to the wrong side of the zipper, tie a knot and snip off any excess thread.
+When you have finished sewing, push the needle to the wrong side of the zipper, tie a knot and snip off any excess thread.

 How to Unstick a Zipper

-- If you begin to feel the zipper getting stuck and not moving smoothly, STOP zipping before you make it worse!
+If you begin to feel the zipper getting stuck and not moving smoothly, STOP zipping before you make it worse!
+If you are wearing the garment, Remove it if possible and examine the problem.

-- If there is fabric caught in the zipper, gently pull it away.
-Pull at the fabric, not the zipper.
+Do not pull on the zipper.
 Pulling on the zipper may separate the teeth, especially on zippers with plastic or nylon teeth.
-Slowly ease the fabric out of the zipper pull and gradually slide the zipper pull up or down for the final release.
+Slowly ease the fabric out of the zipper slider and gradually slide the zipper pull tab up or down for the final release.

-- Before rezipping, check along the zipper to be sure that the fabric is moved away from the zipper and that any loose threads have been removed.
+Before rezipping, check along the zipper to be sure that the fabric is moved away from the zipper and that any loose threads have been removed.

 When All Else Fails

-Rather than toss the garment, replace the zipper yourself or hire a seamstress to help you.
+Sometimes, nothing will save a broken zipper.
+Rather than tossing the garment, replace the zipper yourself or hire a seamstress to help you.
 This is especially worthwhile if the garment is expensive.
-Weigh the cost of replacement by pricing the cost of the zipper and the cost of paying a seamstress and/or the cost of your own time.
+Weigh the cost of replacement vs. tossing the garment by pricing the cost of the zipper, the cost of paying a seamstress, and/or the cost of your own time.

-Keep the Zip In Your Zipper
+Tips to Keep the Zip in Your Zipper